wp-plugins/dynamic-featured-image/readme.txt

 * Fixed some minor issues.

 == Upgrade Notice ==
+= 2.0.1 =
+This version has just some graphics change to make it more attractive.

 = 2.0.0 =
 This version has some major updates and is much more powerful than before.
 Read the documentation carefully before update.